37th Annual Governor’s Service Awards Recipients

 Crisis Text Line – Providing remote support to people in crisis via text all around the world

-Trevor Khouzami is a rising junior at Gilman School, Baltimore, dedicated to “leveling the playing field in his city and addressing economic and social inequality.”
-He was selected for the Governor’s Service Award in the Youth category for not only hosting charity whiffle ball tournaments to fund after-school programs and access to food, but also for his dedication to engage and make an impact in his community.
+Trevor Khouzami, a junior at Gilman School in Baltimore, is dedicated to “leveling the playing field in his city and addressing economic and social inequity.”
+He was selected for the Governor’s Service Award in the youth category for his work raising funds to support after-school programs in Baltimore city public high schools and to address food insecurity in underserved communities, as well as his work in making a positive impact in the lives of elementary school-aged children.